 Food standards have the force of law.
 It is a criminal offence in Australia to supply food that does not comply with relevant food standards.
 Notwithstanding food standards, it is also an offence to sell food which is damaged, deteriorated or perished, which is adulterated, or which is unfit for human consumption.
-Because food standards are given legal effect by State, Territory and New Zealand laws, it is important to read the ANZFSC in conjunction with the relevant food legislation.
+Because food standards are given legal effect by State, Territory and New Zealand laws, it is important to read the ANZFSC in conjunction with the relevant State food legislation.

 The ANZFSC should also be read in conjunction with other applicable laws, such as the Australian Competition & Consumer Act 2010 (previously called the Trade Practices Act 1974) - particularly the provisions relating to conduct which is false, misleading or deceptive - which applies to the supply of food in trade and commerce.
 An overview of the legislation is available on the Australian Competition and Consumer Commission (ACCC) web site.
 The ACCC has produced a number of guides to assist people involved in the food industry to meet their obligations under the Act.
-Specifically, there are guides available on food labeling, the use of food descriptors, and country of origin labeling.
+For example, there are guides available on the use of food descriptors, Country of Origin Claims and the Australian Consumer Law; and an Advertising and Selling Guide.